Inclusive Excellence at W. P. Carey

 Ohad Kadan

-Not only do we want to practice inclusive excellence, but as a school, we also want to contribute to objectives like access and equity through our teaching and research.
-Students should graduate from W. P. Carey having felt belonging, no matter their background, and ready to create belonging in their careers.
+Not only do we want to practice inclusive excellence, but as a school, we also want to contribute to objectives like access and equal opportunity through our teaching and research.
+Students should graduate from W. P. Carey having felt belonging, no matter their background, and ready to foster inclusivity in their careers.

 Ohad Kadan (Charles J. Robel Dean, Professor of Finance and W. P. Carey Distinguished Chair, W. P. Carey Dean's Office)